zingale/pyjournal2/README.md

     Note: if you just want to do an entry to the default topic with no images, you can simply type `pyjournal.py` without any arguments.

+    To create a new topic, simply do:
+    ```pyjournal entry new-topic-name```
+    you will then be prompted if you really want to create the new topic,
+    and if you answer yes, the editor will pop up with a blank entry
+    page in the new topic.

   - `pyjournal.py build`

     builds the journal Sphinx webpage